 Remember using an edger will keep your sidewalks and driveways perfectly neat.
 If you are a mowing pro, don’t be afraid of creating patterns instead of just mowing in straight lines.

 Part of having a landscape that looks amazing is the harmony created by the different structures you decide to incorporate in your yard.
 The various plants can either be in the same garden; or for some of the larger plants, you can choose to have bordered beds.
 Creating a border is easy.
-You can use decorative rocks or flagstoneswhich require no maintenance.
-For less apparent bordering on the walkways, you can also choose between steel, fiberglass or aluminum.
+You can use decorative rocks or flagstones which require no maintenance.
+For less apparent bordering on the walkways, you can also choose between steel, fiberglass or aluminium.
 They also keep lawn grass from creeping into your flower beds.

 You might need a professional landscaper for berm creation.
 A berm in your garden has been just a small mound of soil.
 It adds dimension, height, visual interest, and a focal point to the garden.
 You can even incorporate a low water fountain to the berm.
 The elevation helps with drainage and it can also be an exciting play area for kids.